schandy-25/schandy-25/README.md

 # Hi, I'm Sandra 👋

-I am a software developer with a background in civil engineering, now pursuing my passion for computer science and data science.
+I am a software developer.
+Now pursuing my passion for computer science and data science.
 My interests lie in **machine learning, automation, and building scalable systems** that create real-world impact.

 ### 🔹 What I work with